jacobleon2117/atlas-the-joy-of-painting-api/README.md

 ## Description

-A Flask-based API and React frontend that lets users explore Bob Ross's "The Joy of Painting" episodes.
+A Flask-based API providing programmatic access to Bob Ross's "The Joy of Painting" episodes.
 Filter through episodes based on colors used, subjects painted, and broadcast months.
-View episode details including YouTube links and color palettes.
+Access episode details including YouTube links and color palettes.

 ## Features

+- RESTful API endpoints
 - Filter episodes by colors, subjects, and months
 - Support for AND/OR logic in filters
-- Color visualization with hex codes
+- Color information with hex codes
 - Subject categorization (Landscape, Water, Nature, etc.)
-- Episode details including air dates and YouTube links
-- Interactive React frontend
-- RESTful API endpoints
 - PostgreSQL database with optimized queries

 ## Prerequisites

 - Python 3.x
 - PostgreSQL 14+
-- Node.js and npm (for frontend)
 - pip (Python package manager)

 ## Installation